Conflux-Chain/conflux-developer-site/docs/introduction/en/basics.md

 | 10^18         | Conflux(CFX)  |

 ## chainId & networkId
-`chainId` is a binary id indicating where T is intended to be executed.
-Which is used to prevent transaction replay attack. chainId of Conflux is a constant, currently:
+`chainId` is a binary indicating where a transaction is intended to be executed.
+It is used to prevent transaction replay attack. chainId of Conflux is a constant, currently:

 * mainnet: `1029`